St Katharine Docks: In media

 The docks were used as one of the main filming locations for the Hammer Film Productions version of Dennis Wheatley's novel To The Devil - A Daughter in 1976, with the character played by Richard Widmark living in one of the residential flats.
 Scenes featured the Ivory House and the retractable bridge.

 In April 2021, it was filmed for Men, a folk horror film directed by Alex Garland and starring Jessie Buckley, released in 2022.
 It was used for Buckley's character's apartment with her abusive husband, and also where he died.

-The inner gatefold photograph for The Rolling Stones album Through the Past Darkly (Big Hits Vol. 2) was taken at St Katherine Docks by Ethan Russell in May 1969.
+The inner gatefold photograph for The Rolling Stones album Through the Past Darkly (Big Hits Vol. 2) was taken at St Katharine Docks by Ethan Russell in May 1969.

 The docks were also used as a filming location for the 1983 UK-based action film Who Dares Wins (titled "The Final Option" in the US market).